maratbn/microwizard/README.md

 4. Once the containers are deployed, go back to http://127.0.0.1:3000/popular and you should see some data on the page including statistical information like the query speed and which service handled the request.

 5. Let's make a bad modification to our service and then deploy it to one new microservice instance without modifying the three existing instances.
-Open up the popularity.py file and find the following two lines:
+Open up the popularity.py file at `src/lobsters-popularity/popularity.py` and find the following two lines:

 ```
 #users = inefficient_query()